 Anna Burns is the Assistant Regional Director of the FTC’s Southeast Regional Office.
 She oversees law enforcement actions involving a variety of consumer protection issues, including online privacy, false and deceptive advertising, and telemarketing and online fraud.
 Anna also regularly speaks to business and consumer groups about consumer protection topics including consumer fraud, identity theft, online privacy, and credit issues.
 Before joining the FTC, Anna was a litigator with Thompson Hine LLP, where her practice centered on false advertising, breach of consumer protection statutes, unfair competition, and trade secrets claims.

-Anne Infinger, as Deputy Attorney General, directs the Georgia Attorney General’s Consumer Protection Unit, which enforces Georgia’s Fair Business Practices Act and other consumer-related laws.
+Anne Infinger, as Deputy Attorney General, directs the Georgia Attorney General’s Consumer Protection Division, which enforces Georgia’s Fair Business Practices Act and other consumer-related laws.
 Before joining the Department of Law, Anne was a partner at the Atlanta firm of Arnall Golden Gregory LLP, where she litigated numerous cases in federal and state court.
 In 2001, she joined the Governor’s Office of Consumer Protection, becoming Deputy Director in 2006.
 During her years at that office, she was actively involved on the executive committees of a number of multi-state investigations.
-She joined the Department of Law in July 2015 when the Consumer Protection Unit transferred to the Attorney General’s Office.
+She joined the Department of Law in July 2015 when the Consumer Protection Division transferred to the Attorney General’s Office.

 Danica Kombol is the CEO of Everywhere Agency, of Atlanta, specializing in social media and influencer marketing.
 In 2018, she received the Atlanta Business Chronicle’s Women Who Mean Business Award and, in 2019, she was named Marketer of the Year by the Atlanta Chapter of the American Marketing Association.
 Danica began her career at Sesame Workshop, where she was involved in the international versions of Sesame Street.
 She went on to become a successful television producer, working on shows including Saturday Night Live and Kids in the Hall, and the VH1 network.
 She’s also chair of the board of the Influencer Marketing Association, the industry non-profit dedicated to protecting the ethics of influencer marketing.
 Danica blogs about influencer marketing trends at Forbes.com.
 She’s a frequent speaker at social media conferences and global forums.